dataiku/dss-plugin-multisheet-excel-export/README.md

 # Prerequisites

-Warning: for now, the plugin is not compatible with Python3.8+

 The installation setup for this plugin follows the standard DSS code environment creation procedure.
 This plugin relies on the [openpyxl](https://openpyxl.readthedocs.io/en/stable/) Python module.